sarkispeha/gatsby-blog/src/pages/challenge-ak/16-calendar-component/index.md

 date: "2018-06-15T01:01:01.001Z"
 ---

 Switching gears back to the front-end, it's time to sketch-up the calendar component.
 There are many calendar libraries out there and no need to reinvent the wheel when creating my own.
-I chose [Big Calendar](http://intljusticemission.github.io/react-big-calendar/examples/index.html#intro), a out-of-the-box React component with a bunch of useful functionality.
+I chose [Big Calendar](http://intljusticemission.github.io/react-big-calendar/examples/index.html#intro), an out-of-the-box React component with a bunch of useful functionality.
 After saving it into my _/client_ directory (remembering that it is a front-end component after all) it was a bit of work to get it to show.

 Starting with the component itself _LessonCalendar.js_
 ```javascript